 - Deviation from Normal Milk Sampling & Analysis Schedule: There was a deviation from the required milk sampling and analysis schedule for the reporting period.
 Not enough milk samples are available from locations within the 5 mile radius this year.
 The unavailability of goat milk caused the REMP to not meet the ODCM sample requirements in 1/2-ODC-2.03 and in 1/2-ODC-3.03, Attachment Q Table 3.12-1 stating that a minimum of four (4) milk locations shall be sampled.
-This initiated the ODCM requirement for sampling two additional garden locations based upon the highest predicted annual average D/Q when milk locations are not available. - Deviation from Normal Surface and Drinking Water Sampling and Analysis Schedule: There were no deviations from the required water sampling and analysis schedule during the report period. - Deviation from Normal Air Particulate & Iodine Sampling and Analysis Schedule: One air iodine sampling station was interrupted on one occasion during the report period.
-This issue was documented in Condition Report #2012-14996. - Deviation from Normal Direct Radiation Monitoring: The direct radiation monitoring by thermoluminescent dosimeters (TLDs) was missing data for a quarterly sampling period on six (6) separate occasions.
-This issue was documented in Condition Reports #2012-05957, 2012-11547, 2012-16275 and 2013-00160.
+This initiated the ODCM requirement for sampling two additional garden locations based upon the highest predicted annual average D/Q when milk locations are not available. - Deviation from Normal Surface and Drinking Water Sampling and Analysis Schedule: There were no deviations from the required water sampling and analysis schedule during the report period. - Deviation from Normal Air Particulate & Iodine Sampling and Analysis Schedule: There were no deviations from the required water sampling and analysis schedule during the report period. - Deviation from Normal Direct Radiation Monitoring: The direct radiation monitoring by thermoluminescent dosimeters (TLDs) was missing data for a quarterly sampling period on one (1) occasion.
+This issue was documented in Condition Reports #2013-15774.